OmarMDiab/p2p-Chat/README.md

 - `run_peers.py`: A utility script used in development to simulate multiple peer instances, aiding in comprehensive testing of the application's functionalities.

+- `globals.py`: Manages global variables that needs to be accessible within multiple files.

+- `performance_testing`: A script for performance testing, it simulates `X` number of running threads and creates new accounts for them then join a room named `performance_testing` then it prints the average time taken for this `X` value.